As a kid, I had NO CLUE what St. Patrick’s Day was until one day at school I started getting pinched…a LOT! 😳

 Some of these St. Patrick’s Day printable coloring pages are easy with thick bold lines and some are hard, so they are perfect for kids (toddlers, preschoolers, kindergarteners, elementary age children, teens) and adults alike! ❤️

-These St. Patrick’s Day colouring pages free printables include:
+These St. Patrick’s Day coloring pages free printables include:

 - Happy St. Patrick’s Day with a smiling cat peeking over a rainbow with balloons (rainbow St. Patrick’s Day coloring page)